What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 Many healthcare institutions run outdated software and medical devices that use obsolete operating systems.

-Updating or replacing these systems is complicated due to regulatory requirements, cost constraints, and the need to maintain continuous patient care.
+Updating or replacing these systems is complicated due to regulatory requirements and cost constraints.
+You also can’t take systems offline without disrupting patient care.

 Human error remains a constant challenge as well.